ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 `RAILS_ENV=production`.

-This quick benchmark gives you a metric that could work as a guiding light: requests per second.
+This quick benchmark gives you a metric that could work as a guiding light:
+*requests per second*.
 Also, you can see some information about the latency distribution.
 In this case: 50% of requests returned in less than 32.03ms;
 75% of requests returned in less than 36.93; and 99% of the requests returned in less than 711.25ms.

-Considering benchmarks don't usually follow a normal distribution you should always look at the _Max_ and _+/- Stdev_ values.
+Considering benchmarks don't usually follow a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) you should always look at the _Max_ and _+/- Stdev_ values.

 Nate's advice is to use production-like data.
 If you have little data in your database, you might end up with great results that are just not realistic.
-You should try to use a realistic data dump before running your benchmark.
+You should import a realistic data dump before running your benchmark.

 ## Little's Law: How many servers do I need?

-In this section there was some very interesting data about products that were running on Rails at some point in time: [Twitter](https://twitter.com);
+In this section there was some very interesting data about products that were running [Rails](https://rubyonrails.org) at some point in time: [Twitter](https://twitter.com);
 [Shopify](https://shopify.com); and [Envato](https://envato.com/).

 We saw some historical data about their average load and the amount of